 See other therapists in Cambridge, MA.

-I believe strongly that everyone is capable of overcoming their challenges and achieving emotional wellness and that the best way to do this is to address each person as a whole being - with a mind, body, and spirit.
-My holistic psychotherapy practice uses techniques that embrace this wholeness, including talk therapy, body-based work such as therapeutic yoga, and attention to spiritual practices.
+I believe strongly that everyone is capable of overcoming their challenges and achieving emotional wellness.
+The best way to do this is to address each person as a whole being - with a mind, body, and spirit.
+My holistic psychotherapy practice uses techniques that embrace this wholeness, including talk therapy, body-based work such as therapeutic yoga, and spiritual practices.

 Email or Call Sarah Ward, LICSW, MDiv, CYT at 1-800-651-8085 ext.
 33780